ojd2/CS4201_GC/README.md

 for copying and tracking reduced storage amounts over several n++ spaces.

 Stop-and-copy is considered the faster GC algorithm.
-We do not have to worry about the post traversal over any n++ heap to reduce and clear data.
-Which is a great relief, however it would of been interesting to view the runtime if the model had a more distinct generational collection routine.
+We do not have to worry about the post traversal over any n++ heap to reduce and clear data. that is a great relief, however it would of been interesting to view the runtime if the model had a more distinct generational collection routine.